ssangskriti/Random/README.md

-This is a repo of my randomly solved codes!
+Whoa, This is a repo of my randomly solved codes!